Professional Resources and Downloads

 - Exposure to PERJETA can result in embryo-fetal death and birth defects.
 Studies in animals have resulted in oligohydramnios, delayed renal development, and death.
 Advise patients of these risks and the need for effective contraception

 - Verify pregnancy status prior to the initiation of PERJETA.
-Advise patients of the risks of embryo-fetal death and birth defects and the need for contraception during and after treatment.
+Advise patients of the risks of embryo-fetal death and birth defects and the need for contraception during and for 7 months after treatment.
 Advise patients to contact their healthcare provider immediately if they suspect they may be pregnant

-- Encourage women who may be exposed to PERJETA during pregnancy to enroll in the MotHER Pregnancy Registry by contacting 1-800-690-6720
+- Encourage women who may be exposed to PERJETA during pregnancy or within 7 months following the last dose of PERJETA in combination with trastuzumab to immediately report exposure to the Genentech Adverse Event Line at 1-888-835-2555 and to enroll in the MotHER Pregnancy Registry by contacting 1-800-690-6720

 - Monitor patients who become pregnant during PERJETA therapy for oligohydramnios